-Hurricanes Harvey and Irma wrought damage throughout the south recently, causing hundreds of thousands of homes to suffer water incursion from rain and floodwaters.
-And in the case of Hurricane Harvey, the flooding arose so quickly that most people did not have the opportunity to pack up their household belongings, including all their guns, before being inundated with flood waters.
+Hurricanes have wrought damage throughout the south, causing hundreds of thousands of homes to suffer water incursion from rain and floodwaters.
+In many cases, the flooding arose so quickly that most people did not have the opportunity to pack up their household belongings, including all their guns, before being inundated with flood waters.

 It is estimated that as many as 100,000 firearms were affected by the flooding as well as possibly a million rounds of ammunition.
 If your weapons or ammo experienced flooding, it is important that you know what you should and should not do to prevent further damage and to make them safe to use again.

 My guns were under water what should I do?

 Traditionally firearms used wood stocks or grips, and these parts are susceptible to damage from even short-term exposure to moisture, let alone total submersion.
 Today, many guns use corrosion-resistant metals and polymer stocks or frames, and these are not as susceptible to damage from rain or floods.
 But does not mean they cannot suffer moisture damage if not properly addressed.

 The first thing you want to do is dry out the firearm as completely as possible.
 To do so effectively, you will have to disassemble the firearm and soak the metal parts in penetrating oils and lubricants that will displace water.
 Remember, when you first pick up the gun, treat it as being loaded and empty all rounds before you begin tampering with disassembly.

 There are several commercially available products you can buy designed specifically to displace water from firearms.
 These oils are what gunsmiths use after “bluing” a firearm.
 Check with your local gun store for availability of these oils.
 BE SURE you read the label before using.